tkoz0/random-amq/README.md

 # random-amq
 a place for me to mess around with amq stuff (animemusicquiz.com)

+this file needs to be updated at some point but laziness...

 ## ranked data

 Spreadsheet with the ranked data JSON files: